If you’re new to Norwex, it can be confusing to figure out exactly how to use an EnviroCloth. Here’s how I use a Norwex EnviroCloth!

 How to buy a Norwex EnviroCloth

 Norwex EnviroCloths aren’t available at stores.
-You can either order them from a Norwex sales consultant you already know … or you can buy them for me by clicking here.
+You can either order them from a Norwex sales consultant you already know.

 What I’ve discovered after years of using the Norwex EnviroCloth